Professor Judith Glynn

 Teaching

-Judith was Head of the Doctoral College before her retirement.
+I was Head of the Doctoral College before my retirement.

-She has run courses on Molecular Epidemiology of Infectious Diseases and Epidemiology and Control of Communicable Diseases, and taught on Extended Epidemiology
+I have run courses on Molecular Epidemiology of Infectious Diseases and Epidemiology and Control of Communicable Diseases, and taught on Extended Epidemiology.
+I led LSHTM's first open access on-line course, on Ebola.

 Research